top of page

 • Mathematics in Science:

-1. A theoretical explanation of the effectiveness of mathematics as a matter of cognitive evolution published in 2019.
+1. A theoretical explanation of the effectiveness of mathematics as a matter of cognitive evolution was published in 2019.

 2. A theoretical analysis of the suitability of topology for the investigation of geometric-perceptual phenomena (e.g., the Müller-Lyer illusion) published in 2025.